🏆 Best Mahjong App Overall (2026)

 Can I play American Mahjong free?

-Yes — I Love Mahj offers a free two-week trial (no credit card required).
+Yes — I Love Mahj offers a free three-week trial with full access, and no credit card is required to start.

 Can I play offline?